jcalazan/ansible-django-stack/README.md

 ### Changing the Ubuntu release

-The [Vagrantfile](Vagrantfile) imports the official Ubuntu 16.04 LTS (64-bit PC) Vagrant box from Canonical, before provisioning it.
+The [Vagrantfile](Vagrantfile) uses the Ubuntu 16.04 LTS Vagrant box for a 64-bit PC that is published by Canonical in HashiCorp Atlas.
 To use Ubuntu 14.04 LTS instead, change the `config.vm.box` setting to `ubuntu/trusty64`.
-To use a 32-bit PC box, change the `config.vm.box` setting to `ubuntu/xenial32` or `ubuntu/trusty32`.
+To use the Vagrant box for a 32-bit PC, change this setting to `ubuntu/xenial32` or `ubuntu/trusty32`.

-### Using Python 3
+### Changing the Python version used by your application

-To use Python 3 in the `virtualenv`, just override the `virtualenv_python_version` variable in [roles/web/defaults/main.yml](roles/web/defaults/main.yml) to `python3`.
-This uses the Python 3 package from the main repository.
+Python 3 is used by default in the `virtualenv`.
+To use Python 2 instead, just override the `virtualenv_python_version` variable and set it to `python`.

-Newer versions of Python 3 are available in an [unofficial PPA from Felix Krull](https://launchpad.net/~fkrull/+archive/ubuntu/deadsnakes/?field.series_filter=trusty).
-To use this PPA, override the `enable_deadsnakes_ppa` variable to `yes`.
-Then override `virtualenv_python_version` to the specific Python package to be used, such as `python3.5` or `python3.6`.
+It is possible to install other versions of Python from an [unofficial PPA by Felix Krull (see disclaimer)](https://launchpad.net/~fkrull/+archive/ubuntu/deadsnakes/?field.series_filter=xenial).
+To use this PPA, override the `enable_deadsnakes_ppa` variable and set it to `yes`.
+Then the `virtualenv_python_version` variable can be set to the name of a Python package from this PPA, such as `python3.6`.

+### Changing the Python version used by Ansible

+To use Python 2 as the interpreter for Ansible, override the `ansible_python_interpreter` variable and set it to `/usr/bin/python`.
+This allows a machine without Python 3 to be provisioned.

 ### Creating a swap file